AmbroziakIvanIMZ12/IvanAmbroziak/README.md

-You need the Branch: Seminar03, wich located near "New pull request" Then you need folder: RMI
+You need the Branch: Seminar04, wich located near "New pull request" Then you need folder: SOAP
-Then you need folder: src
-Then you need folder: SemRMI
+Then you need folder: com
-Then you need the files: Main; Some_Imp
+Then you need: SOAP implementation located in folder SOAP, than class Main; Server SOAP located in folder lpi/server/soap